B1essed1/BillingSystem/README.md

     * Postgres-----implemented✔

-All you need to do ```docker-compose up``` and VUALYA if you have Docker you do not have to install anything and cofidure nothing
+All you need to do ```docker-compose up``` and VUALYA if you have Docker you do not have to install anything and cofigure nothing